Redesigning marketing mix modeling as an agentic decision system

 When MMM results shift across runs, stakeholders want to know whether they’re seeing a real market change or an artifact of how the model was built that cycle.
 Experienced analysts know this and double check drift through secondary diagnostics before anyone asks.
 Agentic MMM systems need to do the same.

-That discipline is what makes auditing possible: every feature traceable to its data lineage, every diagnostic validated against a published threshold, every shift in response coefficients explainable against the prior run.
-When a promotion curve moves, the system should be able to show what changed and why.
-That is what turns MMM from a black box into a decision engine that holds up to scrutiny.
+That discipline makes the system auditable.
+Every input is traceable, every check has a defined standard and every change in results can be explained.
+When a promotion curve moves, the system must be able to show what changed and why.
+This is what turns MMM into a decision engine that earns stakeholder trust and holds up to scrutiny.

 3. Match autonomy to decision stakes